ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 ## Job Endpoints

-The jobs endpoint allows you to view all jobs for your organization, with the option to filter jobs by their status (`QUEUED`, `RUNNING`, `COMPLETE`, OR `FAILED`), and download the results when the job is finished.
+The jobs endpoint allows you to view all jobs for your organization, with the option to filter jobs by their status, and download the results when the job is finished.

 <div id="listJobs"></div>